Agile software development: Agile vs. waterfall

 One of the differences between agile software development methods and waterfall is the approach to quality and testing.
-In the waterfall model, work moves through software development lifecycle (SDLC) phases—with one phase being completed before another can start—hence the testing phase is separate and follows a build phase.
+In the waterfall model, work moves through software development life cycle (SDLC) phases—with one phase being completed before another can start—hence the testing phase is separate and follows a build phase.
 In agile software development, however, testing is completed in the same iteration as programming.

 Because testing is done in every iteration—which develops a small piece of the software—users can frequently use those new pieces of software and validate the value.
 After the users know the real value of the updated piece of software, they can make better decisions about the software's future.
 Having a value retrospective and software re-planning session in each iteration—Scrum typically has iterations of just two weeks—helps the team continuously adapt its plans so as to maximize the value it delivers.
 This follows a pattern similar to the plan-do-check-act (PDCA) cycle, as the work is planned, done, checked (in the review and retrospective), and any changes agreed are acted upon.

 This iterative approach supports a product rather than a project mindset.
 This provides greater flexibility throughout the development process; whereas on projects the requirements are defined and locked down from the very beginning, making it difficult to change them later.
 Iterative product development allows the software to evolve in response to changes in business environment or market requirements.